 The money we raise is usually spent fairly quickly.
 That way, you can be sure that in supporting our school, your children will feel the benefit, along with everybody else’s.
 Of course, there are times when we are fundraising for a large project; very recently we have supported the purchase of a new school minibus over a number of years.
 However, whilst saving for these, we still manage to find funds for smaller items thanks to the generous and continued support of our parents.

 There are lots of ways you can help and support your child through the PTA.

 Offering to help before events or at other times during the year is so valuable.
 It doesn’t matter if you can’t help on a regular basis, or even if you can not come into school.
 There are always jobs that can be done from home if you have half an hour to spare hour or so.
-We really couldn’t achieve what we do without the behind the scenes help that we receive.
+We really could not achieve what we do without the help we receive behind the scenes.

 You can also help by letting us know if you have any contacts or skills we could use, everything is potentially valuable to us.
 We would very much like to hear from you so please take a minute to complete our parental questionnaire (link).
 You can contact us via our dedicated email address: firstname.lastname@example.org

 You could even support Churston Ferrers Grammar School PTA when you shop online by using easyfundraising.